Worksite Wellness

 Low-Cost Activities

-- *Provide flexible work hours to allow for physical activity during the work day.
+- *Provide flexible work hours for physical activity during the work day.

 - Create a culture that incorporates standing and walking breaks after long periods of sitting.
 Resource: Global CEO Pledge